Domani Motus Liberi: Origins

-The first group of people, which then led to the establishment of DomaniMotus Liberi, began to carry out its business in 2016 and was born at a difficult time for the Republic of San Marino, characterized by the crisis of traditional politics that led to numerous political and financial scandals of the second decade of the 21st century and which led to the establishment of a parliamentary commission of inquiry into the San Marino banking system.
+The first group of people, which then led to the establishment of Domani Motus Liberi, began to carry out their business in 2016.
+DML was born at a difficult time for the Republic of San Marino, characterized by the crisis of traditional politics that led to numerous political and financial scandals of the second decade of the 21st century and which led to the establishment of a parliamentary commission of inquiry into the San Marino banking system.

 The party was formed on April 28, 2018, and the party's founding members are: Carlotta Andruccioli, Simone Casadei, Lorenzo Forcellini Reffi, Daniela Marchetti, Elia Moroni, Samuele Pelliccioni, Fabio Righi and Gaetano Troina.

-The newly founded party presents itself to the press on June 26, 2018.
+The newly founded party presented itself to the press on June 26, 2018.

-The first elections in which the party participated were those of December 8, 2019.
+The first elections in which the party participated were held on December 8, 2019.

 History after 2019 elections

-In the 2019 general election, DML presented itself for the first time and obtained a percentage of equal to 6.19%, exceeding the threshold, with 1,112 votes.
+In the 2019 general election, DML presented itself for the first time and obtained a percentage of 6.19%, exceeding the threshold, with 1,112 votes.
 Following the exploratory mandate entrusted by the Captains Regent, a majority was formed made up of the lists of the Sammarinese Christian Democratic Party, RETE Movement, Domani Motus Liberi, and Noi per la Repubblica: DML consequently obtained 4 seats out of 60 in the Grand and General Council and the ownership of the Secretariat of State for Industry, Handicraft and Commerce, with the powers to Simplify Regulations and Technological Research.
 Members of the DML Board Group are Carlotta Andruccioli, Michela Pelliccioni, Gaetano Troina and Mirko Dolcini, who also holds the position of chairman of the board Group.

 First Regency of DML

-On October 1, 2020 Mirko Dolcini was elected as Captain Regent for the semester October 1, 2020 – April 1, 2021, together with Alessandro Cardelli.
+On October 1, 2020 Mirko Dolcini was elected as Captain Regent for the semester of October 1, 2020 – April 1, 2021, together with Alessandro Cardelli.
 In replacement of Mirko Dolcini, for the regency semester, the role of President of the DML Council Group is held by Gaetano Troina.